Sadi58/indicator-drive/README.md

 Prerequisites
 ===============

-1. Install "grive", "python-appindicator" and "zenity" (e.g. using "setup-1-grive-indicator" as below)
+1. Install "grive", "python-appindicator" and "zenity" (e.g. using using DEB package or "setup-1-grive-indicator" as below), AND
 2. Have "grive" authenticated with your chosen Google account by (creating and) changing directory (cd) to "~/Google Drive" and then entering the terminal command "grive -a" in that directory (e.g. using "setup-2-grive" as below) before beginning to use this indicator applet.

 Installation
 ===============
-1. Open the DEB file with "gdebi-gtk" application, and then make sure that Prerequisite 2 as above is met, if using this indicator for the first time.
+1. Extract and install the DEB file in the arcive with "gdebi-gtk" application, and then make sure that Prerequisite 2 as above is met, if using this indicator for the first time, OR
-2. Make first "setup-1-grive-indicator" and then "setup-2-grive" files executable and run in terminal.
+2. Make first "setup-1-grive-indicator" and then "setup-2-grive" files executable and run in terminal in that order.
+The "grive-indicator" should now be listed among startup applications and ready to start on next login.

 Tests
 ===============